-SOAR Use Case: Threat Hunting – Hunting for Insider Threats
+SOAR Use Case: Automating Threat Hunting in AWS CloudTrail Logs

 While insider threats may not be as common as other attacks like phishing or malware, based on the type of access an insider has, they can be extremely damaging.
 And while a traditional SOAR can automate aspects of the incident response process for responding to and containing an insider threat, they’re typically heavily dependent on 3rd party tools or manual investigations by security analysts to detect the insider threat.
 This leads to slow detection and response times and additional operating overhead for security operations teams.